Elorm-t/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 5 - Numbers: Program prints all single digit numbers of base 10 starting from 0, on a line.

 Task 6 - Numberz: Program prints all single digit numbers of base 10 starting from 0, on a line using putchar().

+Task 7 - Smile in the mirror: Program prints lower-case letters in reverse on a line using putchar().